mooinglemur/zsmkit/README.md

 Outputs: .X .Y (lo hi) = address
 ```

-This function returns a pointer to the VERA PSG shadow inside ZSMKit's RAM bank.
+This function returns a pointer to the VERA PSG shadow inside ZSMKit's primary RAM bank.
 The PSG shadow is a 64-byte region of memory which contains the most recent register write for the VERA PSG in the requested priority.
 Regardless of whether the priority owns the channel, the shadow is updated with the intended register write, whether or not it was written to the chip in real time.

 Internally, ZSMKit uses the PSG shadow to manage suspension and restoration of channel state.